xtdb/xtdb/docs/implementation.md

-## CRUX Implementation Notes
+## Crux Implementation Notes

-See the [MVP Summary](mvp.md) for the background and motivation behind CRUX.
+See the [MVP Summary](mvp.md) for the background and motivation behind Crux.

 The document [Internals](internals.md) (and the other docs in this folder) discusses our ideas *before* we wrote the MVP, while this